passwall/passwall-server/README.md

 ## docker-compose

-You can start PassWall API with a database by one line command:
+You can start PassWall API with a database with one line command:

 **P.S: You should uncomment database service sections**